1. Home

 • Ensure you have read all assignment instructions and descriptions, as well as potential additional instructions received via other staff communications (such as via course announcements or accompanying documents).

-• Ensure you submit assignments from a stable internet connection from a laptop / PC.
+• Ensure you submit assignments from a laptop / PC with a stable Internet connection.
 Do not attempt to submit work from a mobile device (browser or via the Bb app).

 • Only Word (.doc and .docx) and Acrobat (.pdf) file formats should be used for text based assignments.
 If you are not using Microsoft Word to create your document then you may need to ‘save as’ and select either the .doc, .docx or .pdf file format as the file type for your document to be saved as.

-• It is good practice to use a concise naming convention for your documents.
-Keep file names as concise as possible while still being meaningful (there is a maximum limit to file names in Blackboard).
+• Keep file names as concise as possible while still being meaningful (there is a maximum limit to file names in Blackboard).
 Only use dashes (-) or underscores (_) for punctuation.
 Characters such as ampersands (&) or + signs will cause problems when uploaded, usually resulting in an error.
 Instead of punctuation, you could capitalise the first letter of each individual word in the file name, this makes file names without spaces easy to read e.g., ThisIsMyFile.doc.
 Examples of good file names: EssayTitle_draft.doc, myFileNameFINAL.docx, essay-title_final.pdf.

 • File size compression may result in some loss of quality so be careful about compressing too much.
 It may require a bit of trial and error to get the right balance between file size and quality.